Skip to content

 • Builds a container image from your repository.

-• Creates a dedicated, isolated execution environment for this agent.
+• Creates a dedicated, isolated execution environment for this AI Job.

-• Deploys your agent and makes it ready to run.
+• Deploys your AI Job and makes it ready to run.

-Status flow: DEPLOYING → DEPLOYED (or DEPLOYMENT_ERROR — check the build logs from the agent page if so).
+Status flow: DEPLOYING → DEPLOYED (or DEPLOYMENT_ERROR — check the build logs from the AI Job page if so).

 5. Configure env vars and secrets (optional)

 • Environment variables — non-sensitive config (e.g. LOG_LEVEL, TIMEZONE).
-Injected into your agent at runtime.
+Injected into your AI Job at runtime.

 • Secrets — sensitive values (e.g. API keys).
 Stored encrypted and injected at runtime.
-Secrets never leave the agent's isolation boundary.
+Secrets never leave the AI Job's isolation boundary.

 Changes take effect on the next run.